hyperledger/indy-node/docs/source/troubleshooting.md

     This needs longer investigation, but on the other hand it doesn't affect all use cases.
     First place to look at should be journalctl to make sure nodes are not crashing on receiving transactions.
   - If problem affects all write transactions (meaning that write consensus is lost):
+    - Check whether there is an ongoing view change (write requests are rejected during view change), if so - it could be reasonable to give it some time to finish.
+    If it doesn't finish in 5 minutes proceed to next checks.
-    - Check whether at least _N-f_ nodes are online, if not - start more nodes
+    - Check whether at least _N-f_ nodes are online, if not - start more nodes.
-    - Check that all online nodes (and especially master primary) are connected to each other, if not - most probably it is firewall issues
+    - Check that all online nodes (and especially master primary) are connected to each other, if not - most probably it is firewall issues which need to be fixed.
     - Check that all started nodes are participating in consensus (i.e. not in catch-up or view change state)
       - if some are stuck in catch up or view change - try rebooting them individually, this could help if error condition is transient
       - if majority of nodes are stuck - send POOL_RESTART action to simultaneosly restart whole pool, this could help if error condition is transient